minity-script/minity/docs/intro.md

 ````
 as (@a)  {
   /kill @s
-  /say I'm dead
+  /say R.I.P.
   at (@s) build_grave()
 }
-// each player dies, then says I'm dead
+// each player dies, then says R.I.P.
 // then we call our function to build
 // a grave where the player died
 ````
-Statements within braces will be put in an *anonymous function* which will be saved under a unique name in the mcl namespace.
+Statements within braces will be put in an *anonymous function* which will be saved under a unique name in the `zzz_mclang` namespace.
 This guarantees that all statements in the block (including subfunctions) will be called with the same execution context, even if anything changes in between.
 Compare the two different cases below:

 ````
-function kill_all {
+function protect_base {
-  as @e /kill @s
-    // each entity dies
-  as @e /say I'm dead
-    // no entity says anything, because @e selects
-    // only live entities
+  at @e.base_marker {
+    for @player[team!=my_team][distance < 10] {
+      back 10 teleport
+      tell @s You cannot come here
     }

-function better_kill_all {
-  as @e {
-    /kill @s
-    /say I'm dead.
-    // each entity dies, then says I'm dead
+    if @player[team=my_team][distance < 5]
   }
 }
 ````
 ## Execution modifiers